Kabul: Islamisation and Mongol invasion

 Map showing names of the regions during the 7th century.

 The Islamic conquest reached modern-day Afghanistan in 642 AD, at a time when Kabul was independent.
-Until then, Kabul was considered politically and culturally part of the Indian world.
+Until then, Kabul, ruled by Kabul Shahis, was considered politically and culturally part of the Indian world.
 A number of failed expeditions were made to Islamise the region.
 In one of them, Abdur Rahman bin Samara arrived in Kabul from Zaranj in the late 600s and converted 12,000 inhabitants to Islam before abandoning the city.
-Muslims were a minority until Ya'qub bin Laith as-Saffar of Zaranj conquered Kabul in 870 from the Hindu Shahis and established the first Islamic dynasty in the region.
+Muslims were a minority until Ya'qub bin Laith as-Saffar of Zaranj conquered Kabul in 870 from the Hindu Shahis and established the first Islamic dynasty in the region, although the city reverted back to Shahi rule around 900.
 It was reported that the rulers of Kabul were Muslims with non-Muslims living close by.
 Iranian traveller and geographer Istakhri described it in 921:

 Kábul has a castle celebrated for its strength, accessible only by one road.
 In it there are Musulmáns, and it has a town, in which are infidels from Hind.

-Over the following centuries, the city was successively controlled by the Samanids, Ghaznavids, Ghurids, Khwarazmshahs, Qarlughids, and Khaljis.
+Sabuktigin, the father of Mahmud of Ghazni, conquered Kabul permanently from the Shahi king Jayapaladeva around 977.
+Over the following centuries, the city was successively ruled by the Ghaznavids, Ghurids, Khwarazmshahs, and Qarlughids.
 In the 13th century, the invading Mongols caused major destruction in the region.
-Report of a massacre in the close by Bamiyan is recorded around this period, where the entire population of the valley was annihilated by the Mongol troops as revenge for the death of Genghis Khan's grandson.
-As a result, many natives of Afghanistan fled south toward the Indian subcontinent where some established dynasties in Delhi.
-The Chagatai Khanate and Kartids were vassals of Ilkhanate until the dissolution of the latter in 1335.
+Report of a massacre in the nearby Bamiyan is recorded around this period, where the entire population of the valley was annihilated by the Mongol troops as revenge for the death of Genghis Khan's grandson.
+As a result, many natives of Afghanistan fled south toward the Indian subcontinent, where some established dynasties in Delhi.
+The Chagatai Khanate and Kartids were vassals of the Ilkhanate until the dissolution of the latter in 1335.

-Following the era of the Khalji dynasty in 1333, the famous Moroccan scholar Ibn Battuta was visiting Kabul and wrote:
+In 1333, the Moroccan scholar Ibn Battuta visited Kabul and described the region as:

 We travelled on to Kabul, formerly a vast town, the site of which is now occupied by a village inhabited by a tribe of Persians called Afghans.
 They hold mountains and defiles and possess considerable strength, and are mostly highwaymen.
 Their principal mountain is called Kuh Sulayman.